 Looking Forward: Now you have experienced the crisis, now what?
 Learn from it.
 Preventing a future crisis through developing a strong organizational brand culture.
 An organizational brand culture that treats customers badly likely treats its employees poorly too.
 Dig deep into organizational culture and service delivery and you’ll find that new lows in brand experience always start at the top.

-Likewise, feel free to join our Public Relations & Marketing Professionals LinkedIn Group to learn from and connect with some of PR and Crisis Management’s leading experts.
+- Join our Public Relations & Marketing Professionals LinkedIn Group to learn from and connect with some of PR and Crisis Management’s leading experts.
 Thanks for reading and comments welcome!

 - Stay looped in for 2021’s Reputation Strategy Summit in San Diego.
 This unique event which will feature a unique lineup of multiple top practitioner professionals and prominent academics across various industries to help guide discussions about crisis communication issues, present case studies, share best practices and highlight emerging trends.
 During this “TED-style PR event” you will learn how to effectively set-up internally and prepare for a crisis, as well as respond in a time-efficient manner, which will benefit your organization’s brand and reputation.